Deutsch: Erhaltung / Español: Conservación / Português: Preservação / Français: Préservation / Italiano: Conservazione

 Preservation in travel encompasses efforts to protect diverse aspects of a destination, including:

-• Natural environments: Protecting forests, wetlands, coral reefs, and other ecosystems from over-tourism, pollution, and human-induced degradation.
+• Natural environments: Protecting forests, wetlands, coral reefs, and other ecosystems from over-tourism, pollution, and Human-induced degradation.

 • Cultural heritage: Safeguarding historical landmarks, traditional practices, and indigenous cultures from the adverse impacts of tourism and modernisation.

-• Historical monuments: Maintaining ancient structures, archaeological sites, and monuments to prevent deterioration caused by time, weather, or visitor activity.
+• Historical monuments: Maintaining ancient structures, archaeological sites, and monuments to prevent deterioration caused by time, Weather, or visitor activity.

-Preservation focuses on preventing harm and maintaining authenticity.
+Preservation focuses on preventing harm and maintaining Authenticity.
 For example, preservationists might implement policies that limit the number of visitors to fragile ecosystems, encourage eco-friendly infrastructure, or restore damaged sites to their original condition.
 Tourism operators and travellers are encouraged to adopt responsible practices to support preservation efforts, such as reducing waste, avoiding environmentally sensitive areas, and respecting local customs and traditions.

 Special Aspects